farrynk/rulebook/docs/5_transactions.md

 - **5.1.1**&emsp;Transactions are expected to be executed in good faith.
 Abusing the transaction system is subject to admin and/or transaction-placed restrictions on any and all transactions

+    - **5.1.1.1**&emsp;Bypassing transaction deadline to cut and sign another player is allowed under extreme circumstances based on approval by TM head/Admins.
+You may only sign a player under this rule if that FA was an FA not on waivers at the time of deadline.
+The cut player may not play the rest of the season.
+This is to be used if a player has an extended unavailability or extended lack of communication.
+Evidence of this must be given to the TM head/Admins.

 - **5.1.2**&emsp;Transaction deadline is 9:30 PM ET, 2 match days before the start of playoffs.

 - **5.1.3**&emsp;Any transaction requests posted 30 minutes before a match start time will be handled by a Transaction Manager, provided that they are posted in the appropriate transaction channel, with all needed evidence, and satisfy all roster and other transaction rules.